cloudshare/cloudshare-py-sdk/README.md

 CloudShare API v3 SDKs
 ======================

-This repository provides three "low level" API SDKs.
-Each of them provides a single function that HTTP-requests `use.cloudshare.com/api/v3/...` and takes care of authentication for you.
-You can use them as-is or modify or learn them.
+This repository provides three "low level" API SDKs, each has a single function that both handles the HTTPS-requests for `use.cloudshare.com/api/v3/...` and takes care of the authentication.
+The SDK source files are free and open source software.
+They are licensed under the MIT License (`http://opensource.org/licenses/MIT`).

-You'll find each directory holds a README.md file of its own with the aim of helping you get started quickly.
+Each directory contians a language specific implementation and has its own README.md file, in order to help you get started quickly.